How To Prepare

 How It Is Done

-Before the actual autopsy, as much
+Before the autopsy is done, as much

 information as possible is gathered about the person who died and the events